rust-bitcoin/hammersbald/README.md

 ### Log file

-The log file starts with last known correct file sizes.
+The log file starts with a page that holds last known correct file sizes.
 Therafter any number of pages that are pre-images of the updated table file.

 <pre>